happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 It's all because [github][gh] which was built on RoR.
-I love it and I also love some other neat tools like [showoff][sf] and [jekyll][jk] there, anyway the whole ecosystem looked charming and promising to me even as a outsider.
+I love it and I also love some other neat tools like [showoff][sf] and [jekyll][jk] there, anyway the whole ecosystem looked charming and promising to me even as an outsider.

 So I did not even give Django a try, even though I have some python experience while knows nothing about [Ruby][ry] language.